Visit the shop to be in with a chance of winning our lucky star competition

 Steam wand tips screw off as expected for cleaning, as do the group showers.
-With regular backflushing, users are likely to find that this machine runs with a lifespan similar to its commercial counterpart the Linea Classic, given the similarity of parts.
+With regular backflushing, users are likely to find that this machine runs with a lifespan similar to its commercial counterpart the Linea Classic, given the similarity of parts (10+ years).
 See pictures for more detail on how the machine will look and feel, but please rest assured that the Mini makes coffee taste as sweet as the machine itself looks!

 As home espresso machines go, we think this is the cream of the crop.
 Available in stainless steel or a range of colours to suit any sleek La Marzocco-worthy kitchen, it’s a must have if you want to push your espresso to the highest levels of quality in your kitchen at home!